lachlanwgordon/xamarin-forms.dialogs/README.md

 An **Action Sheet** is a modal dialog that presents the user with a selection of choices and, optionally, a cancel and destructive action.

 These are typically used when there are multiple actions a user might want to take.
 An example would be in an email application if a user clicks on an email they may want to Open, Forward, Reply, etc. In this case the destructive action would be **Delete** which would be displayed in red and separated from the rest of the list, hinting to the user that this action is serious and that they should think carefully.
-The **Cancel** option is also displayed differently to make it obvious that it is different to the other choices, this would generally
+The **Cancel** option is also displayed differently to make it obvious that it is different to the other choices, this would generally return the user to the state they were in and not make any changes.

 ![Using an action sheet in Xamarin.Forms](img/action-sheet.png)